FlagOpen/FlagScale/README.md

 ## Highlights
 FlagScale provides developers with the actual configurations, optimization schemes and hyper-parameter settings for LLM training from BAAI.
 It also assists developers in rapidly establishing a basic yet complete pipeline for LLM, including training, fine-tuning, inference and serving.
 It has several features as follows:

-- Provide the training schemes of the Aquila model form BAAI which can guaranteed training convergence
+- Provide the training schemes of the Aquila models form BAAI which can guaranteed training convergence
 - Support the model weight conversion to Huggingface and the distributed optimizer repartition
 - Keep timely synchronization with the upstream Megatron-LM project

+## News and Updates

+* 2023.10.11 We release the initial version by supporting the Aquila models, and also provide the used training schemes for [Aquila-7B](./examples/aquila/7B/pretrain_aquila_7b_distributed_A800_12n_80g.sh) and [Aquila-34B](./examples/aquila/33B/pretrain_aquila_33b_distributed_A100_64n_40g.sh).

 ## Quick Start